home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 In the following example, a device will be created with two sensor entities representing temperature and humidity measurements.
 Sensor entities can be represented by an [MQTT Sensor](/integrations/sensor.mqtt/).

 To set up a any device with multiple entities, a Configuration topic must be published for each entity.
-Each entity must include a 'unique_id' property qhich is unique entity, and a 'device' property which includes a device 'identifiers' property which is unique to the device.
+Each Configuration topic must include a "unique_id" property which is unique to the entity being created, and a "device" property which includes a device "identifiers" property which is unique to the device.

 A user, script, or device would send its configuration as JSON payload to the Configuration topic.
 After the first message to `config`, then the device may send MQTT messages with new sensor measurements in the form of a JSON payload.